Knauer Pianos

 Piano

-Chris’ musical background has been a long, eclectic mix of performance and composition experiences; from participating in Music-Teacher’s-Association-of-California (MTAC) State Conventions, MTAC-San Fernando-West-Valley-Branch recitals, festivals and competitions, to being a featured piano soloist in school performances every year from 4th grade all the way up through his senior year in high school.
-In his own words: “… getting to be a featured soloist was what opened the door to me being the classical-music-kid that got to play in the jazz bands, which was great because that’s what opened the door for me to start working as an accompanist for singers and solo instrumentalists from highschool and all throughout college, and all of it was a blast.”
+His musical background encompasses a diverse range of performance and composition experiences.
+Chris has participated in numerous events, including the Music Teachers’ Association of California (MTAC) State Conventions, MTAC San Fernando West Valley Branch recitals, festivals, and competitions.
+Additionally, he was featured as a piano soloist in school performances annually from the 4th grade through his senior year of high school.
+Reflecting on his journey, he shares, “...getting to be a featured soloist was what opened the door to me being the classical-music-kid that got to play in the jazz bands, which was great because that’s what opened the door for me to start working as an accompanist for singers and solo instrumentalists from highschool and all throughout college, and all of it was a blast.”

 Rosana Klaus